Niklas M. Witzig

 I am a PhD student at the Johannes Gutenberg University in Mainz, Germany at the chair of Daniel Schunk.

-Ongoing Projects
+Research Projects

-Cognitive Imprecision and Altruistic Preferences
+Cognitive Noise and Altruistic Preferences

 Trust in Fair Algorithms